adfinis/virtesk/doc/virtesk-tc-tools.rst

     # Directory where screenshots shall be stored.
     SCREENSHOT_DIR=/screenshot

-Sample config file: See ``sample_config/amoothei-tc-tools.conf``.
+Sample config file: See ``sample_config/virtesk-tc-tools.conf``.

 SSH Key
 ~~~~~~~

-The SSH private key (used by amoothei-tc-tools) and the SSH public key (deployed to thinclients in the kickstart post section) must match. |br|
+The SSH private key (used by virtesk-tc-tools) and the SSH public key (deployed to thinclients in the kickstart post section) must match. |br|
 |br|
 A new private/public ssh keypair can be created like this: